 SLC Airport Overview

 The Salt Lake City International Airport (SLC) is operated and managed by the Salt Lake City Department of Airports, a department of Salt Lake City Corporation.
 Salt Lake City's Mayor, the City Council and a 11-member advisory board of citizen volunteers oversee its affairs.
 The department also operates South Valley Regional and Tooele Valley Airports.

 An executive director, appointed by Salt Lake City's Mayor, leads the management staff along with eight directors.
 The Salt Lake City Department of Airports has a staff of more than 500.

 An enterprise fund of Salt Lake City Corporation, the Department of Airports is a self sustaining organization requiring no funding from property taxes, general funds of local governments or special district taxes.
 Capital requirements are met from earned surpluses, revenue bonds, passenger facility charges and Federal Aviation Administration grants under the Airport Improvement Program.

 SLC is located five miles northwest of downtown Salt Lake City.
 The airfield consists of three air carrier runways and a general aviation runway.
 Runway 16L/34R is 12,002 feet long, runway 16R/34L is 12,000 feet long, runway 17/35 is 9,596 feet long and runway 14/32 is 4,892 feet long.

-A short-term parking terrace sits adjacent to the terminals.
+A short-term parking terrace sits adjacent to the terminal.
 Rental car companies are located in the Gateway Center adjacent to the parking garage.
 Long-term parking is located south and west of the terminal buildings and is serviced by shuttle buses.
 The shuttles run every five minutes and are free.
 General aviation facilities including fixed base operators are located on the east side of the airfield.
 All cargo companies are located on the north end of the airport campus.

 Delta Air Lines operates a reservations center headquartered at the airport.
 Support facilities include two fire stations, Delta and SkyWest Airlines maintenance hangars and a United States Post Office.